kwichmann/p5workshop/README.md

 - Make a rectangle that frames the group of dots.
 Make sure it has no fill.

 ## Finally, create your own piece of abstract art
 Use what you've learned to compose a work of your own.
-Use the examples above, either as inspiration, or choose one to recreate:
+Use the examples below, either as inspiration, or choose one to recreate:

 [A collection of inspiring works of art](https://docs.google.com/presentation/d/e/2PACX-1vTOWjpHnjLNllezpdzjXKan4EI-zMAwuV4N_PcARcsQja_aY5P1p5fRPr2v82uxmYgFGSlULZ5jtFWd/embed?start=false&loop=false&delayms=3000&slide=id.g3f70b3232d_0_27) - *Compiled by Esther Hersh*